aniketgiriyalkar/Orders_Microservice/README.md

 - If your manual testing goes well, it's time to start building automated unit tests.

 ### Logging
+- Logging is important to triage the issue occured in staging or higher env.
 - Its a good point to integrate better logging.
 Right now if we check out terminal when we hit http://localhost:3000/ecommerce/orders/2, we will see the raw SQL that was executed.
 For debugging purposes and overall better logging, let's install an Express middleware called "morgan" using the command "npm install morgan"

 - Modify your server.js file to use Morgan (and also add module.exports = app, which we will be using later in testing)